UltraBip: detailed user guide & FAQ

 The UltraBip can store over 10,000 flights!

 Yes, the UltraBip can record your track when hiking, cycling or skiing.
-However, we do not supply a mount for use other than paragliding.
+However, we do not offer support / after-sales service for use other than paragliding.

 The UltraBip has been specifically designed for paragliding.
 It needs good satellite reception, so it can lose satellites when it's under trees in the forest, for example, so there can be gaps in the track.